-In determining the seriousness of the ASB and what the proportionate action would be, we consider the nature of the ASB, the frequency of incidents and the impact that the behaviour is having on the complainant and the wider community.
-We complete a risk assessment and are clear and realistic about potential outcomes.
-During the case, we keep the risk assessment up to date, for example if we need to interview the perpetrator or if the ASB has increased.
-We are clear in relation to the timescales involved and we develop an action plan with the complainant, choosing from a toolkit of different actions and providing them with information on agencies who might be able to offer additional support.
+We complete a risk assessment with the customer that is clear and realistic about potential outcomes.
+During the case, we keep the risk assessment up to date, for example, if we need to interview the perpetrator or if the ASB has increased.
+We are clear about the timescales involved and we develop an action plan with the customer, choosing from a toolkit of different actions and providing them with information on agencies who might be able to offer additional support.

-On some occasions, the alleged perpetrator may report an incident involving the complainant.
-We adopt the same approach when responding to allegations about a complainant.
+On some occasions, the alleged perpetrator may report an incident involving the customer.
+We adopt the same approach when responding to allegations about a the customer who made the initial report.